locustio/locust/docs/writing-a-locustfile.rst

 environment attribute
 ---------------------

-A reference to the :py:attr:`environment <locust.env.Environment>` in which this locust is running.
+A reference to the :py:attr:`environment <locust.env.Environment>` in which the user is running.
 Use this to interact with the environment, or the :py:attr:`runner <locust.runners.Runner>` which it contains.
 E.g. to stop the runner from a task method:

 .. code-block:: python